GavinPHR/GavinPHR.github.io/index.md

 People usually call me **Gavin**.

 ### Current Highlight (updated 07/Jan/2020):
-I am trying to apply the theories I have learnt from Iain Murray's course **Machine Learning and Pattern Recognition** in real-world problems.
-To learn more practical machine learning, I am reading **Hands-On Machine Learning with Scikit-Learn, Keras, and Tensorflow** by Aurélien Géron (fantastic book, would recommend).
+I am applying the theories I have learnt from Iain Murray's course **Machine Learning and Pattern Recognition** in real-world problems.
+I am also reading **Hands-On Machine Learning with Scikit-Learn, Keras, and Tensorflow** by Aurélien Géron (fantastic book, would recommend).
 Get in touch if you are interested in Kaggling with me.

 ### Contacts:
 Email: <a href="mailto:hpeng2@ed.ac.uk" target="_blank">hpeng2@ed.ac.uk</a>